derlin/bda-lsa-project/src/main/scala/bda/lsa/svd/Readme.md

 ## Querying the SVD model

+### TopTermsByConcept
-As it is mentioned above, the V Matrix's rows represent the terms and the columns represent the concept / topics.
-We can see this matrix as the representation of concepts through terms that are relevant for this concept.
+As it is mentioned above, the rows of the `V Matrix` rows represent the terms, and its columns represent the concept / topics.
+We can see this matrix as the representation of concepts, through terms that are relevant for this concept.
+In other words, it represents the `link between the terms and the concepts`.
 The value of each term represent its relevance for the concept.

-To find the relevant terms to a concepts, we have to extract the maximum values in the concept column (and limit / take the number of desired terms)
+To find the most relevant terms to a concepts, we have to extract the maximum values in the concept column (and limit the result to the number of desired terms).
+If we apply this query to each concept, we obtain the most relevant terms.

-To find

-.
-The value at each position can be interpreted as the rele‐ vance of that term to that concept.
+### TopDocumentByConcept
+The V matrix is quite similar to the `U matrix` except that it represents the `link between the documents and the concepts`.
+The value of each document represent its relevance for the concept.
+To find the most relevant documents for a concept, the query is similar than the TopTermsByConcept.